Thelaxman/Transit-Gateway-AWS/Readme.md

 ## Prerequisites
-- IAM role with access to EC2 instances and netwroks.
+- IAM role with access to EC2 instances and networks.
 - VPCs
 - EC2 instances
 - TGW Protocol